 The first thing you’ll need to do before becoming a teacher is to get hired with an online ESL company.
 Luckily, there are dozens of reputable companies to choose from.

 Below are the general requirements to become an online English teacher.
 If you don’t meet one of these requirements, don’t worry!
 There are some exceptions to these guidelines that we’ll talk about in a minute.

 - You must be a native English speaker

-- You must have a BA Degree (in any subject) or a TEFL certification
+- You must have a BA Degree (in any subject) or pursuing one, and a TEFL certification

 - You’ll need reliable access to high-speed WiFi

 - You should have some experience working with children

 - You should enjoy working with people and have patience and enthusiasm.

 Magic Ears: This is a great option for potential teachers as they hire from many English-speaking regions of the world.
 If you’re from the UK, the USA, Canada, South Africa, New Zealand or Australia, you can apply.
 Of course, you must meet other requirements as well (be pursuing a BA degree and hold a TEFL).
 Read our Magic Ears review, or apply here.

 VIPKID: This is one of the oldest and most established online ESL companies.
 It’s my personal favourite and even though their hiring process is intense, they provide an advanced teaching platform, timely payments, and a supportive teaching community.